RosettaCommons/demos/public/darc/README.md

     $ ./scons.py mode=release extras=opencl bin

-NOTE: Building with opencl results in different binary extension (eg:
+Note: Building with opencl results in different binary extension (eg:
 DARC.opencl.linuxgccrelease) run on gpu systems, we need to use the 'opencl.linuxgccrelease' binary extension.